gerbenkaas/homenergy/README.md

 ### Install Python
 Install Python (3.x).
 Next:

 Modify <code>webapp/backend/settings.py</code> and enter your settings for the HomeWizard devices, your Solar Edge API information, the database configuration and the IP address of the host of the frontend.
+The are no settings for the weather forecast script, but you may want to change the location (lattitude and longitude) in <code>weather.py</code>.
 You should now be able to run the scripts below:
 ```bash
 python -m homewizard.py
 python -m solar_edge.py
 python -m weather.py
 ```

-For the HomeWizard devices, the SolarEdge Cloud-Monitoring and the weather forecast seperate scripts are available in the root folder.
 These script acquire data <strong>only once</strong>.
 Add them to a task scheduler to execute the scripts at configered intervals, for example:
 - <code>homewizard.py</code>: run every minute
 - <code>solar_edge.py</code>: run every 15 minutes
 - <code>weather.py</code>: run once a day, somewhere after midnight for example.